“…an endless banquet” Montreal Food Guide, pt. 2

 Pâtisserie Rhubarbe, 5091 de Lanaudière, 903-3395 (Plateau)--Stéphanie Labelle is making some of Montreal's very best pastries, like her heavenly, ethereal pumpkin dômes with caramel, pear, and hazelnut.
 Her etageres are works of art.
-Highly recommended. $-$$ (2013) AEB
+Highly recommended.
+Rhubarbe has also been known to serve one of the city's best brunches (weekends only). $-$$ (2014) AEB

 Paul Patates Inc., 0760 Charlevoix, 937-2751 (Pointe St-Charles)—Seriously excellent toastés and choice fries (what do you expect from a guy named “Paul Patates”?) in a classically kétaine diner setting (“depuis 1958”), and you can wash them both down with a legendary Bertrand spruce beer (“since 1898”). $ (2013) AEB

 Petit Alep, 191 Jean-Talon E., 270-9361 (Little Italy)—Petit Alep plays the younger, hipper, and, yes, smaller sibling to Restaurant Alep’s grander, more stately surroundings (which we’ve yet to experience firsthand).
 Their Syrian menu is very good and very reasonably priced, and the atmosphere is informal and fun. $ (2007)